sebasrodusa/Prosperity_Leaders_Online2742/README.md

 # Prosperity Leaders Platform

 Prosperity Leaders Platform is a React-based web application that helps families and professionals grow and manage their wealth.
-The project uses Vite for development tooling and integrates Supabase for the database, Clerk for authentication (handled entirely with the `@clerk/clerk-react` package), and Publit.io for file hosting.
+The project uses Vite for development tooling and integrates Supabase for both the database and authentication.
+Publit.io is used for file hosting.

 ## Setup